-However, other studies of people exposed to pesticides, herbicides, and/or dioxins have suggested a possible link.
+Other studies of people exposed to pesticides, herbicides, and/or dioxins have suggested a possible link to multiple myeloma as well.
 Several studies of farmers and agricultural workers have reported a small increase in risk of multiple myeloma, although some studies show no excess risk.

 Gastrointestinal (GI) cancer: Cancers of the GI system – esophagus, stomach, liver, pancreas, colon, and rectum – have been extensively studied in Vietnam veterans, groups with herbicide exposure in the workplace, and people exposed to dioxins.
 Most of these studies have not found a link between these exposures and any GI cancer.

-Brain tumors: Most studies have not found a link between Vietnam service, workplace herbicide exposure, or dioxin exposure, and brain tumors.
+Brain tumors: Most studies have not found a link between brain tumors and Vietnam service, workplace herbicide exposure, or dioxin exposure.